DanicaPriest/waterTracker/README.md

 <strong>Gamify:</strong><br>
 Adding rewards and challenges to motivate the user to reach their daily goals.

+<strong>Unit changing:</strong> <br>
+At the moment if the user changes the measuring unit after logging in a different unit during the same day the total button doesn't reflect the change and adds the total as if they were all the same unit.

 # Languages and frameworks used

 <strong>Wireframes-</strong>Figma I used figma (https://www.figma.com)<br>